 Marketing & Operations

-Being a family business, it is often an “all hands on deck” way of life so I’ve always been involved with the family business while having a career and a family of my own.
+Being a family business, it is often an “all hands on deck” way of life, so I’ve always been involved with the family business while having a career and a family of my own.
 It was always fascinating to me to watch as my family built this thriving business.
-My dad, being the consummate entrepreneur; saw the need for these farms and businesses to have the same convenience to liquidate their real property with the same ease and efficiency as our equipment auctions.
+My dad, being the consummate entrepreneur, saw the need for these farms and businesses to have the same convenience to liquidate their real estate property with the same ease and efficiency as our equipment auctions.

 “If you look at our company with the auctions and selling equipment, it was a natural progression to include real estate to our business plan, this provided exponential growth.
 The real estate allows us to fulfill the complete marketing package for our customers.
 We are a full-service auction company, dedicated to providing top notch personal service to our customers.”
 Terry DeMott

 Once my parents decided to expand to offer Real Estate sales and auctions, I felt a real draw to be more involved in the family business.
 Not having the same passion for tractors and equipment that my dad and brothers had, I was excited that this was an area that I would really enjoy.
-Becoming a real estate professional allows me to be more involved in the sales process and engage with the public while contributing and being a part in the family business.
+Becoming a real estate professional allows me to be more involved in the sales process and engage with the public, while contributing and being a part of the family business.